XcalableMP/manual/en/tutorial-local.rst

 In XMP, put/get communication and some synchronization functions are supported.

-If the target system supports Remote Direct Memory Access（RDMA） in the hardware, one-sided communication in the local view model can achieve better performance compared to the global view model.
+If the target system supports Remote Direct Memory Access（RDMA） in the hardware, one-sided communication in the local-view model can achieve better performance compared to the global-view model.
 However, it requires more effort to describe parallel program since all communication should be specified in detail.

-XMP/Fortran support Coarray in the standard Fortran 2008.
+XMP/Fortran supports Coarray in the standard Fortran 2008.
 Coarray in XMP/C has its own original syntax since the C language does not support Coarray.

 .. note:: XMP/Fortran has upward compatibility with Fortran 2008.

-The basic unit of execution in the local view is called "image" while it is called "node" in the global view model.
+The basic unit of execution in the local-view is called "image" while it is called "node" in the global-view model.
 The two words has the same meaning in XMP.

 Coarray Declaration